sevifinance/Sevi-Docs/src/pages/termsConditions.md

 Sevi
 ----

+Sevi is licensed and regulated by [Central Bank of Kenya](https://www.centralbank.go.ke/wp-content/uploads/2023/01/Directory-of-Digital-Credit-Providers-January-30-2023.pdf).
 Sevi Innovation Ltd is incorporated under Kenyan law and is registered with the Kenya Business Registrar.
 Its registration number is PVT-AJUVZRA.
-For further information about Sevi, go to: [www.sevi.io](http://www.sevi.io/).
+For further information about Sevi, go to: www.sevi.io.

-Edited in Kenya on 21th of July 2021.
+Edited in Kenya on 31th of Jan 2023.